 The University operates a centralised admissions service and all postgraduate applications are submitted to the Admissions Office.
 All applications are then checked to ensure they are complete and ready to be assessed by an Admissions Adviser.

 During the assessment applications are checked for Fee Status, Criminal Conviction declaration and Disability declaration.
 In all instances further information will be requested from the applicant in line with Data Protection and Freedom of Information Policies (see policies and procedures).

-All decisions on the academic entry requirements are made centrally for the majority of courses with the exception of:
+Decisions on the academic entry requirements are made centrally for the majority of courses.